 Frequently asked questions

-The application process opens on 9 March and closes on 4 May 2020.
+The application process opens on Monday 24 April and closes Monday 29 May.

 Parents should read the What we do page.
 They can then talk to their kids and their teachers about our E-reading program.
 If you like what we do you can all get together and work out if you want to apply.
 Please be aware if your child is selected for our program we will need your support and help to ensure your child has the best chance of succeeding.

 Teachers help us identify kids for the program.
 They also help monitor students' progress over the 12-week program.
 If you are passionate about reading and you teach Indigenous students, please consider getting involved.
 You can read the information on our website and talk to your students and parents about the program.

 Yes.
 Teachers need to understand that there is additional work involved when participating in the program.
 Teachers initiate and submit applications.
 Teachers provide support to students during the program.
 They also provide advice to us about the student's reading skills at the start and end of the program.
 If you are concerned about extra work demands, please do not apply.